Permanent Faculty

 kjchew@berkeley.edu

-translation, Asian American reception of ancient Greek and Roman literature, ancient Greek and Latin pedagogy, disability studies, online teaching
+translation, ancient Greek and Latin pedagogy, disability studies, classical reception

 ysyed@berkeley.edu